-Numerous changes have come to the financial industry in the past few decades.
+Numerous changes have come to the financial industry in the past few decades with the help of GIS data providers.
 Even over the past couple of years, communication and information technology have accelerated at an unprecedented speed.
 As a result, banking information and services are now more available than ever.
 As technology becomes more complicated, however, the industry becomes more complex as well.

 Banks today not only have to face these challenges head-on, but they have to find an edge in the industry to get ahead.
 With a customer-centric business model, financial institutions can do both.